-Paraguay facts: Interesting facts about Paraguay.
+Interesting facts about Paraguay.
 Paraguay was once declared an uneventful country with huge disparity in wealth.
 It is slowly recovering from a series of dictatorial rules and slowly integrating itself to the global economy.

 Paraguay is also known as the Heart of America or “Corazón de América” because of its location at the centre of the South America continent.

-The genesis of the name Paraguay in Guarani means ‘crowned river’
+Another interesting Paraguay facts is that the genesis of the name Paraguay in Guarani means ‘crowned river’

 A popular interpretation of the word Paraguay is “river of the habitants of the sea.”

 Most of the electricity produced in Paraguay comes from Itaipu Dam on the Parana River.
 It is close to the border with Brazil and is owned by both Paraguay and Brazil.